nlhq/nlhq.github.io/documents/tenant-application.md

 ---
 title: Tenant Application
 menu: Documents
+description: Landlord form for potential new tenant applications.
 ---

 Below you&#8217;ll find a free copy of our rental application form.
 At NewLandlordHQ we provide you with complete, ready-to-use documents.
 This rental application form is the one I personally use when screening potential tenants.
 It&#8217;s available in both PDF and MS Word formats so feel free to use as-is or modify it to meet your needs.